With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 Can overpayments be made on all mortgages?

-In short, no; not all mortgages accept overpayments.
-Make sure you check the terms and conditions in your mortgage offer paperwork, or speak to your mortgage provider for clarification.
+In short, no. Make sure you check the terms and conditions in your mortgage offer paperwork, or speak to your mortgage provider for clarification.

-If you have a mortgage with us and you are unsure whether making overpayments is right for you, please visit your local branch to book an appointment with a qualified mortgage adviser or submit a ‘contact us’ form on our website and we will contact you via your preferred method directly.
+If you have a mortgage with us and you are unsure whether making overpayments is right for you, please submit a contact form and we will contact you via your preferred method directly.

 What should I be aware of?